tw4449-s-MAS-Submods/Custom-Room-Furnished-Spaceroom-V4/README.md

 ![V4](https://preview.redd.it/xfh9v9yxaqm51.png?width=1920&format=png&auto=webp&s=0b573537b48f6b51b2cb7f415f77faafa36d1553)
 # Custom-Room-Furnished-Spaceroom-V4
-This submod adds a warm and cozy take on the Spaceroom for you and Monika.
+This submod adds a warm and cozy take on the Spaceroom for you and Monika, with a togglable fireplace (and maybe another surprise too).

 #### Hi!
 First of all: thank you for wanting to use my work!
 It means a lot that I can do something to make people's time with their Monika that much better.